Posted June 2017

 Kiwisaver offers a great way to tap into free cash on offer from the New Zealand government, but there’s also a number of other savings accounts and investment options available that can help you supercharge your retirement savings.

 Savings accounts are one popular option, but if you’re looking to really put your cash to work, then a term deposit Investment might be more what you’re looking for.
 If you're curious which might work best for you, then check out our post on "Term deposits vs savings accounts.
 Which is best?".

-Long story short, a term deposit works a little differently to how a savings account works, seeing you lock away your savings for a set period and earning a high interest rate for doing so.
+Long story short, a fixed-term deposit works a little differently to how a savings account works, seeing you lock away your savings for a set period and earning a high interest rate for doing so.
 While you can’t access the money during the term, you do get the benefit of a guaranteed return on your investment with the peace of mind of a fixed rate.
 This provides you with a great return on your investment without the added risks of other, more volative investment options like shares or the variable, fluctuating rate of a regular savings account.